+As of December 31, 2024, there are no derivative financial instruments in force for this hedging relationship.
 As of December 31, 2023, the results of the effectiveness of this hedge confirm that the hedging ratio is highly effective, as changes in fair value and cash flows of the hedged item are offset in the effectiveness range established by the Company.
 The prospective effectiveness test resulted in 100%, confirming that there is an economic relationship between hedging instruments and the hedged instrument.
 The method used by the Company is to offset flows using a hypothetical derivative, which is to compare changes in the fair value of the hedging instrument with changes in the fair value of the hypothetical derivative that would result in a perfect hedge of the hedged element.